Scot Scoop

 May 2023

-This multimedia-packaged article involved the participation of many other students other than myself.
-"Celebrate the Music 2023" won second place for "Multimedia News Story" of the year for 2023 at the National Scholastic Press Association (NSPA) national convention.
+"Celebrate the Music 2023" placed second for "Multimedia News Story" of the year for 2023 at the National Scholastic Press Association (NSPA) national convention.

 The Belmont community celebrated the 19th annual Celebrate the Music festival, which was created in 2002 to raise money for the Belmont Redwood Shores School District’s music program.
 SchoolForce, the organization behind the festival, changed its name from Save the Music to Celebrate the Music in 2021, reflecting the program's success.
 The festival showcases local performers' talents and brings the community together.